DIY Staircase Makeover (Before & After)

 There was wallpaper down this hall, and then this hall connected to another hall with more of the lovely gold wallpaper.
 I have no idea what possessed us to buy a house that required that much work.
 It seemed fun at the time, but looking back I absolutely cringe seeing how bad it was.
 Oh the stories I could tell you!
 This might explain why we bought a NEW house this time.

 Ta da.
-Below you can see my beloved red staircase.
+Below you can see my beloved red staircase and the amazing before and after transformation.
 I went up and down those stairs for many years.
 Carrying lots and lots of laundry. {And it was down those stairs in the laundry room that “the rat incident” took place, in case you want a little crazy background story, heh he heh.}

 Oh, how I adored and admired those stairs!
 I have always had an obsession for stairs, dating back to the first two story house my parents bought when we moved to Oregon.
 Stairs can be so intriguing and most lovely with a little TLC, don’t you think?